|

 oneself, so one adds a lot of exposition.
 This comes off as patronizing

+and pedantic.
 Therefore, you'll want to work against those tendencies in order to

 let more of your personality shine through.
 You can use less formal